Understanding the Zone of Proximal Development in Business

 The Zone of Proximal Development: Key Elements

-Vygotsky developed several key elements and concepts while he was alive, and many others after him expanded upon these ideas.
+Vygotsky developed several key elements and concepts while he was alive, and many others expanded upon these ideas after his death.

-To be successful in using the zone of proximal development as a training and development technique, certain concepts must be present.
+To be successful in applying the zone of proximal development as a training and development technique, certain concepts must be in place.
 Let's explore these three essential components.

 The Presence of Someone More Knowledgeable